 We are partnered with numerous U of T Departments and Colleges and have done our utmost to raise funds for our programming independently, including the NMC Department, Victoria College, Woodsworth College, the Munk School of Global Affairs, the Department of Anthropology, Political Science, Sociology, English, the ASSU, the School of Graduate Studies, and the Multi-Faith Centre.

-NMC-CESI’s educational mission is foremost to create a positive learning space where newcomer youth can grow as individuals, be assisted with language acquisition and reading/writing skills.
-However, we also hope to create a network of resources as well as a constructive dialogue between the University of Toronto and other Canadian universities, governmental and non-governmental organizations.
+NMC-CESI’s educational mission is foremost to create a positive learning space and educational experiences (trips, tours, and classes) where newcomer youth and students can grow as individuals, be assisted with language acquisition and reading/writing skills, and exchange knowledge of the culture and history of their lands.
 Ultimately we hope to provide newcomer youth with not only workshops but also scholarships and support networks that will help them continue their undergraduate or graduate studies, and to positively adjust to their new lives here in Toronto and within Canadian society.

 Our initiative is primary sponsored by the Faculty of Arts and Science.